flutter/website/src/docs/development/platform-integration/c-interop.md

 ### Web

-Plugins are not yet supported for web apps.
+This feature is not yet supported for web plugins.

 [Add C and C++ code to your project]: {{site.android-dev}}/studio/projects/add-native-code
 [Android NDK Native APIs]: {{site.android-dev}}/ndk/guides/stable_apis